 Looking back on some happy memories …

 As we clean out my Dad’s apartment, I’ve found more treasures — old family photos and home movies.
 Some of these photos I don’t recall having ever seen and some I haven’t seen in years.
-Discovering these cherished mementos of our family makes me tearful but also happy that we shared all those moments, captured by my Dad on film.
+Discovering these cherished mementos of our family makes me tearful but also grateful that we shared all those moments, many of which were captured by my Dad on film.